 SCHEMA Full Service

-We are a certified SCHEMA silver partner and have successfully implemented many SCHEMA projects for our customers since 2012.
-You benefit from our expertise and practical experience, whether in the introduction of SCHEMA ST4 or SCHEMA CDS, in conceptualisation, training and support, or continuous support in content management and the translation and provision of your content.
+We're a certified Quanos Content Solutions Gold Partner and have successfully implemented numerous SCHEMA projects for our customers since 2012.
+You benefit from our expertise and practical experience.
+We provide the implementation of SCHEMA ST4 or Quanos InfoCube, conceptualisations, trainings and support as well as ongoing assistance in content management, translation and delivery of your content.

 SCHEMA ST4 at a glance: Complex documents made easy

-As a certified SCHEMA consultancy and service provider, our service portfolio concentrates chiefly on SCHEMA ST4.
-Over 90% of our projects are SCHEMA projects: ST4 system introduction, content management support, translation processes, publications, training and support.
-We have created an overview of our services for you here:
+As a Gold Partner and certified consultant and service provider of Quanos Content Solutions, we focus chiefly on SCHEMA ST4 in our service portfolio.
+More than 90% of our projects are SCHEMA projects: ST4 system implementation, content management support, translation processes, publications, training and support.
+We have listed our services for you here: